microsoft/CADFusion/README.md

 </details>

 ### From Our Preprocessed Data
 Our preprocessed and annotated dataset can be found in [TODO: data path](todo).
-For this repo, download the dataset and place it in `data/sl_data` folder.
+For this repo, download the dataset, unzip it, and place it in `data/sl_data` folder.
 It should contain the following files:
 ```
 data/sl_data
 ├── train.json